uc3m-aerospace/anakin/README.md

 ## Quick usage guide

 Anakin documentation can be found in the `/docs` subdirectory.
-A live script is provided for each Anakin class, illustrating its usage and capabilities.
+A live script describes each Anakin's class, illustrating its usage and capabilities.
 The `/problems` subdirectory includes live scripts that solve the problems of the course 'Mechanics Applied to Aerospace Engineering' of the BSc program in Aerospace Engineering at UC3M.

-To use Anakin, t is recommended that you first import the Anakin package with
+To use Anakin, t is recommended that you first import the whole Anakin package with

 ```Matlab
 import anakin.*